Hamichlol: Background

 In 2014 the Israeli Hasidic rabbi Yosef Kaminer founded the Institute for Literacy and Proper Knowledge (המכון לאוריינות וידע כהלכה) through which the site would be produced.
 The institute also created another website, Shitufta, a Torah repository and platform for publishing hiddushim.
 The site is intended for the Haredi public who are very conservative and refrain from using Wikipedia's content according to their stringent interpretations of halakha.
 Hamichlol aspires to be "the largest Jewish encyclopedia in history, which includes articles on all issues pertaining to the Torah, Jewish values and the history of the Jewish people, but also knowledge pertaining to mankind and from all the secular" (חולין [transliteration: hulin]) "fields-written in clean language according to the Jewish worldview."

 Operation

-Originally, the site of the site imported the entire Hebrew Wikipedia and re-edited or deleted the content which they considered not proper for the Torah-observant public, and specifically Haredi readers.
+Originally, the site imported the entire Hebrew Wikipedia and re-edited or deleted the content which they considered not proper for the Torah-observant public, and specifically Haredi readers.
 The content is imported from the Hebrew Wikipedia in accordance with Wikipedia's free license, which enables editors to perform such a "split".
 Because many Haredi avoid pictures of women, some images are edited to remove women, including historical pictures or group photos (for example, a photo of the thirty-fourth government of Israel's cabinet).

 The owners of the website state that in the instances in which imported articles from Wikipedia contain content deemed problematic, the editorial team of the website will gradually review the articles to determine whether the content is appropriate: problematic articles which also contain proper content will be rewritten, while the articles with totally inappropriate content will eventually be permanently deleted.